lmcsu/qq-neural-anime-tg/README.md

 - support for `.env` files dropped, you have to move to the `config.ts` file

 # Notes
+- You need to have some good Chinese proxies to make it work.
+Puth them into your `config.ts`
 - Probably the whole thing is going to break soon anyway
 - Fork it and make your own version, because I don't think that I'm going to support it in the future
 - If you want to keep image files, set `keepFiles: true` in your `config.ts` file